History & Civics

 Related Questions

-(a) Why was the mission sent to India?
+(a) Why was the Cripps Mission sent to India?

-(c) Why were these proposals rejected by both the Congress and the Muslim League?
+(c) Why did both Congress and Muslim League reject it?